CodingAvenue/codestop-course-php-oop/content/AutoloadingClasses/AutoloadingClasses.q.md

  - Uncaught Error: Class `'Student'` not found in `Main.php` on line number 4

- - Use of undefined constant `myAutoloader` - assumed `'myAutoloader'` in `Autoload.php` on line number 20
+ - Use of undefined constant `myAutoloader` - assumed `'myAutoloader'` in `autoload.php` on line number 20

  - Warning: `require_once(./autoload.php)`: failed to open stream: No such file or directory in `Main.php` on line number 2